rosatocorp/rosatopay-merchant/README.md

 ## Basic steps to start

-1. npm install
-2. Change adequately in app.js, Especially APP_ID and SECRET_KEY as provided.
+1. Change adequately in payment_controller.rb, Especially APP_ID and SECRET_KEY as provided.

-3. node app.js
+2. rails server

 For any suggestions or doubts, Please contact us at contact@rosatocorp.com